lubna-edrees/Activity-log/README.md

   }

 ```
-- alogarithm for making a good a logarith:
+- algorithm for making a good a logarith:
-  - always start with a `naiive alogarithm` and make it works, normally slow.
+  - always start with a `naiive algorithm` and make it works, normally slow.
   - next find a standard toolbox to help you:
-    - greedy alogarithm.
+    - greedy algorithm.
     - divide and conqur.
     - dynamic programming.
-  - optimize your alogarithm.
+  - optimize your algorithm.

 ## Fri 10-April-2020